Which of the following neuroglial cells is responsible for formin... | Channels for Pearson+

 Multiple Choice

-Which of the following neuroglial cells is responsible for forming the myelin sheath in the central nervous system (CNS)?
+Which of the following neuroglial cells is responsible for forming the myelin sheath in the central nervous system?

 A